JKutt/transformers_segmentation/courses/deepMag/report/document.md

 Simulated data from the buried block model.
 ```

-Lastly, a simulation with the centered block but this time with an inclination and declination of 45 degrees is forward modeled.
+Lastly, a simulation with the centered block but this time with an inducing field having inclination and declination of 45 degrees is shown in [](#simpledata45).

 ```{figure} ./figures/12-simplesimulated4545.png
 :name: simpledata45